chellapandihicas/cs50sw/README.md

 <br>

 <h2 align="center">Preview: Edit Expense</h2>
-<p>Assuming the user made an error, or if the transaction date had past and the user wants to change a "Predicted Cost" into a "True Cost", the user may edit transactions via the "Edit Expense" button in the navigation bar.</p>
+<p>Assuming the user made an error, or if the transaction date had past and the user wants to change a "Predicted Cost" into a "True Cost", the user may edit transactions via the "Edit Expense" button in the navigation bar.
+An expense report is typically a spreadsheet.
+The following items can typically be found on an expenses spreadsheet:

+Entry Id
+Transaction Name
+Date
+Predicted Cost
+True Cost
+Fund Added
+Notes</p>

 <div align="center">
 <img src="images/edit_expense.png">